Parasol Framework

 ParameterDescription

-BufferPointer to a buffer that will receive the string data.
+BufferPointer to a pre-allocated character buffer that will receive the extracted content string.
+Must not be NULL.

 <body>